Key questions to answer when budgeting for couples.

 Let’s be honest – kids are expensive.
 A recent study found one kid will cost about a quarter of a million dollars to raise to the age of 18.
 And no, that doesn’t include the cost of any college savings or tuition planning.
 That’s just the cost to get them graduated from high school and (theoretically) out of your house.

-By contrast, if you don’t ever want to have kids, then all of that money you’re saving should be getting set aside for your long-term financial strategy in retirement.
+By contrast, if you don’t ever want to have kids, then you should set aside the money you’re saving for your retirement.
 It’s critical that you have what you need to support yourself and pay for any healthcare services you need, because there are no kids to fall back on if your retirement savings run out.

 So while DINK (dual income, no kids) households have more disposable income, they shouldn’t just spend it frivolously.
 You should be squirreling away as much as possible to make sure you’re set up nicely for the long haul.